 GST on Supplies without Consideration

-Business Transactions are complex and GST at times makes it painful too.
-Supplies done without considerations are now taxable under GST.
+Business Transactions are complex, and GST at times makes it painful too.
+Supplies done without consideration are now taxable under GST.
 The following transactions carried out even without consideration will attract GST.

 - The transaction between related parties.